10 Most In-Demand Skills in Finland for 2026

 Explore Related Training:

-Explore Training ProgrammesWhile overall ICT postings fell 16% in January through August 2025 versus the prior year, Duunitori's analysis reveals a sharply polarised market.
+Talk to Our Team →While overall ICT postings fell 16% in January through August 2025 versus the prior year, Duunitori's analysis reveals a sharply polarised market.
 Experienced software developers with niche skills in AI integration, financial systems, and embedded software remain in acute shortage, even as junior generalist roles face increased competition.
-Finland's technology industry needs 140,000 new professionals over the next decade, and ETLA Economic Research estimates that meeting this demand would add 0.6% GDP annually to the Finnish economy.
-Senior software engineers command average salaries of EUR 4,400 per month, with top earners exceeding EUR 10,000, reflecting the premium employers pay for specialised expertise.
+Finland's technology industry needs 140,000 new professionals over the next decade, and senior software engineers command average salaries of EUR 4,400 per month, with top earners exceeding EUR 10,000.

-CEDEFOP's mismatch data lists software developers as a priority shortage in Uusimaa, and Glassdoor showed 632 engineering jobs open in Finland as of October 2025.
-Teknologiateollisuus' survey confirmed 82% of member companies plan international tech recruitment over the next four years, with specialised software developers explicitly among the targeted profiles.
-The gaming industry (Supercell, Rovio), fintech sector, defence technology, and industrial automation all compete for the same shallow pool of senior full-stack, backend, and embedded software specialists.
+CEDEFOP's mismatch data lists software developers as a priority shortage in Uusimaa, and Teknologiateollisuus' survey confirmed 82% of member companies plan international tech recruitment over the next four years.
+The gaming industry (Supercell, Rovio), fintech sector, defence technology, and industrial automation all compete for the same shallow pool of senior specialists.

-For training and L&D professionals designing training needs analyses for Finnish tech teams, the skill areas requiring immediate investment are AI integration capability for existing developers, test automation maturity, and domain-specific knowledge in financial or industrial systems.
-Upskilling current mid-level developers into senior specialists is a faster and more cost-effective route than competing for an already thin external talent pool in the most in-demand finland jobs categories.
+Full-stack developers with AI integration capability, test automation maturity, and domain-specific knowledge in financial or industrial systems are the profiles Finnish employers find hardest to source.
+Upskilling current mid-level developers into senior specialists is a faster and more cost-effective route than competing for an already thin external talent pool.

-Technology & Software, Financial Technology (Fintech), Gaming & Entertainment, Telecommunications, Industrial Automation, Defence & Security
+Technology & Software, Financial Technology, Gaming & Entertainment, Telecommunications, Industrial Automation, Defence & Security

 Explore Related Training: